 Iran won’t share nuclear images with UN as deal has expired, says speaker

-The comments come days after the UN nuclear watchdog demanded Iran state whether it plans to extend a monitoring agreement
+The comments come days after the UN nuclear watchdog demanded Iran to clarify if it plans to extend a monitoring agreement

 Iran will never hand the UN watchdog images from inside some of the country’s nuclear sites as a monitoring agreement with the agency has ended, the country’s parliament speaker said on Sunday.